Language selection

 The leaders of the hemisphere meet approximately every three years at the Summit of the Americas.
 This Summit plays a key role in setting the priorities of the inter-American system and, more broadly, in fostering discussions at the highest level on issues of common interest for the region.
 The OAS serves as the technical secretariat and institutional memory of the summit process.

 Since the first summit in 1994, leaders have met on seven occasions to discuss their shared vision as well as to address the political, economic and social development challenges and opportunities in the hemisphere.
-The United States of America will host the IX Summit of the Americas from June 6 to 10, 2022, in Los Angeles under the theme “Building a Sustainable, Resilient, and Equitable Future.”
+The next Summit of the Americas will be hosted by the Dominican Republic in 2025.
 Commitments by leaders at the Summit provide guidance for future action by inter-American institutions, chief among which is the OAS.

 Canada reports on its progress in implementing commitments made at the summits.
 Please see reports submitted by Canada and other member states.